 - Enter and edit appointments

-Libre Office is fully integrated into Teamplace which means you can work together on documents as a team and even edit them simultaneously.
+With the fully integrated office programs in Teamplace, you can work together on documents as a team and even edit them simultaneously.
 And that’s exactly what you can do with a calendar.
 You can design the whole thing as freely as you like and even add comments.
+Teamplace users are also free to choose between the standard Libre Office program or Microsoft Office 365, which requires an Office 365 Business or Education account.

 - Always up-to-date